 Volunteering in Zanzibar with Go Volunteer Africa can be extremely rewarding, but it isn’t all hard work, as these volunteer tours and vacations are combined with seeing some of Zanzibar’s awesome sights.
 Experience the color and culture of Zanzibar on this unique volunteer adventure tour.
 Soak in the hospitality of Zanzibaris before exploring its beauty.

 Embark on an adventure of a lifetime and explore several culture and tourism sites.
 Gain a unique perspective on local culture while volunteering with community projects that help bring education to the local people.
 Give a little of your time to Zanzibar and take away a truly immersive experience that few travelers encounter.

 Zanzibar is a semi-autonomous region of Tanzania.
 It is composed of the Zanzibar Archipelago in the Indian Ocean, 25–50 kilometres (16–31 mi) off the coast of the mainland Tanzania, and consists of many small islands and two large ones: Unguja (the main island, referred to informally as Zanzibar) and Pemba Island.

-On its main island, Unguja, is the Stone Town, a historic trade center with Swahili and Islamic influences.
+The capital is Zanzibar City, located on the island of Unguja.
+Its historic centre is Stone Town, which is a World Heritage Site.
+Stone Town, a historic trade center with Swahili and Islamic influences.
 Its winding lanes present minarets, carved doorways and 19th-century landmarks such as the House of Wonders, a former sultan’s palace.

 Most Zanzibaris consider themselves Zanzibari rather than Tanzanian, and their territory has its own leader and governing bodies.
 Mainland Tanzania is a mix of Christian, Muslim, and indigenous groups, but Zanzibar, which the Sultanate of Oman ruled for centuries, is almost entirely Muslim.